 180gm Flannel is our heaviest sheet weight and will require the longest drying time.

-All our clinic treatment table percal sheets are suitable for commercial laundry.
-If you find your self washing percale sheets in your own clinic or home studio, please follow the washing instuctions below.
+All our clinic treatment table percale sheets are suitable for commercial laundry.
+If you find your self washing percale sheets in your own clinic or home studio, please follow the washing instructions below.

 - Pretreat oil or cosmetic stains with an enzyme base cleaner such as Myo-ther N-Zyme or Orange Degreaser.
 These soaps are formulated to break up oil and grease and work great on T200 to T260 Percale massage table sheets.
 For challenging stains and the best chance of getting oils out of yoru linens, pre-treat within 24 hours.